Starting Over Moving Tips: What Furniture to Leave, Take, & Why to Start Fresh

 Sometimes we hang on to things even when they are not what we would purchase right now.

-Let those pieces go!
 Moving is your chance to act on changing needs and preferences.
 I loved my sofa set but over time I realized that like most sofas, the back was low enough that there was no way to rest my head and neck.
 How am I just noticing that sofas require me to use my muscles like this when I’m trying to relax?
-I must be getting old because I don’t care how pretty a sofa is anymore, I want the back of the sofa to go high enough that I can relax my head and neck against the back fully.
-My current sofa set was beautiful, but I let that subpar comfort go!
+I must be getting old because I don’t just care how pretty a sofa is anymore, I want the back of the sofa to go high enough that I can relax my head and neck against the back fully.
+My current sofa set was beautiful, but I let my aging needs inform my next purchase!
 Moving can be freeing like that.
 It’s ok to have a different preference or a different need in furniture now.

 Happy Moving